jessehamner/FourThirdsPaper/README.md

 I made my profiles using [GRASS GIS](http://grass.osgeo.org/), specifically its [r.profile](http://grass.osgeo.org/grass64/manuals/r.profile.html) page.

-To make this elevation profile, I used GRASS GIS and the GTOPO global elevation data set (raster).
-Thus the r.profile command includes a map and GRASS LOCATION that are specific to that elevation raster.
+To make this elevation profile, I used GRASS GIS and the [GTOPO30](https://lta.cr.usgs.gov/GTOPO30) DEM global elevation data set (small Wikipedia stub is [here](https://en.wikipedia.org/wiki/GTOPO30)).
+Thus the <tt>r.profile</tt> command includes a map and GRASS LOCATION name that are specific to that elevation raster.
+I expect yours will be different.

-It's worth making the region a bit smaller in GRASS before making the profile, though note that your region may not be the Southern USA:
+GTOPO30 DEM (digital elevation model) binary files are mostly 40 degrees wide (E-W) and 50 degrees tall (N-S), with exceptions near the South Pole that I won't go into.

+Without seeking to become a serious tutorial on GRASS GIS, to import a single GTOPO30 DEM, you would create a proper MAPSET and LOCATION, with a spatial (raster) resolution of 0.0083333 degrees, and type:
 ```
-g.region n=40 s=20 e=-70 w=-100
+g.region --o save="GTOPO_earth" n=90 s=-60 w=-180 e=180 res=0.0083333333333 --o

+r.in.bin -s -b  --o input=W100N40.DEM output=W100N40 title="GTOPO DEM W100N40" bytes=2 cols=4800 anull=-9999 north=40 south=-10 east=-60 west=-100 rows=6000
+r.colors map=W100N40 rules=elevation
 ```

+You should pick your endpoints and use decimal degrees (noting that West and South are expressed as negative values).
+I use two example endpoints here.

 Then, in GRASS, type:
 ```
 r.profile --verbose input=W100N40@gtopo1 output=profile.txt profile=-80.8328,35.4911,-82.5558, 35.5800 res=0.011014